 If you have yet to make this candy, I hope you will give it a try.
 Let me show you how.

-I told you this candy is easy to make!
+I told you this Crock Pot Candy is easy to make!
 Best of all, it’s really delicious, too.

 As always, I’ll meet you back here tomorrow for another merry day of the 12 Days of Christmas!